 The information at Drugs.com is not a substitute for medical advice.
 Always consult your doctor or pharmacist.

 Sodium nitrite injection and sodium thiosulfate injection are administered by slow intravenous injection.
-They should be given as early as possible after a diagnosis of acute life-threatening cyanide poisoning has been established.
+They should be given as early as possible after a diagnosis of acute serious or life-threatening cyanide poisoning has been established.
 Sodium nitrite should be administered first, followed immediately by sodium thiosulfate.
 Blood pressure must be monitored during infusion in both adults and children.
 The rate of infusion should be decreased if significant hypotension is noted.

 |Age||Intravenous Dose of Sodium Nitrite and Sodium Thiosulfate|